-Rule 13 - Public Display of Affection
+Rule 15 - Public Display of Affection / Lewd or Lascivious Acts

 Students are prohibited from demonstrating a public display of affection at school or at school sponsored events.
-Included in the prohibition shall be any display of affection, such as kissing, embracing, and fondling.
+Included in the prohibition shall be any display of affection, such as kissing, embracing, fondling, and sex acts.

-Rule 14 - Vandalism and/or Destruction of School and Personal Property
+Rule 16 - Vandalism and/or Destruction of School Property

-All rooms, books, equipment, computers, and other school items must be used with care.
-Students and their parents/guardians will be held financially responsible for any damage to school property due to abuse or neglect on the student's part.
-Students who deface or destroy school property or the property of other people will be responsible for restitution, repair, replacement, and/or restoration.
+All campus rooms, books, equipment, computers, and apparatus must be used with care.
+Students and their parents/guardians may be held financially responsible for any damage to school property due to abuse or neglect on the student's part.
+Students who deface school property or the property of other people may be responsible for restitution, repair, replacement, and/or restoration.
 Writing on desks, walls, lockers, computers, or other technology equipment is prohibited.

-Rule 15 - Wireless Communication Devices/Electronic Equipment Wireless Communication Devices
+Rule 17 - Wireless Communication Devices/Electronic Equipment

 Students may possess wireless communication devices (WCDs) in school, on school property, during after school activities (e.g., extra-curricular activities) and at school-related functions, provided that during school hours the WCDs are powered completely off (i.e., not just placed into vibrate or silent mode) and stored out of sight, unless given prior approval from the building administrator.
 WCDs may be permitted in buildings where approved WCD zones have been established.
 Approval by the superintendent/designee is required before establishing WCD zones.

 A "wireless communication device" is a device that emits an audible signal, vibrates, displays a message, or otherwise summons or delivers a communication to the possessor.
 The following devices are examples of WCDs: cellular and wireless telephones, pagers/beepers, personal digital assistants (PDAs), Smartphones, iPods, iPads, Wi-Fi-enabled or broadband access devices, wearable technology, two-way radios or video broadcasting devices, laptops, and other devices that allow a person to record and/or transmit, on either a real time or delayed basis, sound, video or still images, text, or other information.
 Students may not use WCDs on school property or at a school-sponsored activity to access and/or view Internet websites that are otherwise blocked to students at school.